Inca Quarry Trek 4 Days – Sacred Valley Route

 • Early breakfast at your hotel

-• Bus to Machu Picchu “only uphill.”
+• bus to Machu Picchu is “only uphill.”

-• Two hours Machu Picchu guided tour.
+• Two-hour Machu Picchu guided tour.

-• PM train return to Cusco.
+• PM trains return to Cusco.

 • Private transfer from Ollantaytambo to Cusco.